 Shane and Ramzi will be speaking at the TSAA Conference on behalf of the Aerospace Society.

 Tareq is an international student currently in his second year of Aerospace Engineering at Ryerson University.
 He holds an Aircraft Design Course Certification given to him by CASI – Toronto Branch.
-Outside of school, Tareq is a member of the Ryerson Aero Design Team and the Ryerson International Hyperloop Team, where he is a member of the Fuselage Design Team and Aerodynamics team respectively.
+Outside of school, Tareq is a member of the Ryerson Aero Design Team, where he is a member of the Fuselage Design Team.
 In addition, Tareq has been a Communications Associate at CASI – Ryerson Branch since 2017.

 Braedon Hoekstra is from St. Thomas Ontario.
 She is in her third year of Aerospace